-In addition, we observe that level of education is negatively associated with the rate of unemployment (Figure 3).
+In addition, we observe that education is negatively associated with unemployment (Figure 3).
 Still, across all but one educational category, Whites have the lowest unemployment rates.
 The one exception is among persons who are not high school graduates where Latinos have the lowest unemployment rate (16.4% versus 18% among Whites).
 Workers of color with an associate’s degree as well as Latinos with a bachelor’s degree or higher have jobless rates about 50 percent higher than those of Whites.